thomluther/ha-anker-solix/README.md

 ## Manual Installation

-1. Using the tool of choice to open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
+1. Using the tool of choice to open the directory (folder) for your HA configuration (where your `configuration.yaml` is located, e.g. `/homeassistant`)
-1. If you do not have a `custom_components` directory (folder) there, you need to create it.
+1. If you do not have a `custom_components` directory (folder) there, you need to create it
-1. In the `custom_components` directory (folder) create a new folder called `anker_solix`.
+1. In the `custom_components` directory (folder) create a new folder called `anker_solix`
-1. Download _all_ the files from the `custom_components/anker_solix/` directory (folder) in this repository.
+1. Download _all_ the files from the `custom_components/anker_solix/` directory (folder) in this repository
-1. Place the files you downloaded in the new directory (folder) you created.
+1. Place the files you downloaded in the new directory (folder) you created
 1. Restart Home Assistant
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Anker Solix"